 For example, suspense can be magnified with the use of music.
-String instruments and synthesizers are often used to amplify the tension.
-By adjusting the tempo—and volume—of the music, you can get viewers to anticipate what will happen next.
+String instruments and synthesisers are often used to amplify the tension.
+By adjusting the tempo – and volume – of the music, you can get viewers to anticipate what will happen next.

 Need more input?
 Try asking your friends or family.
-They can tell you whether the music stirs the emotions you intended.
-At the end of the day, it’s your video, so you have creative control.
-Add the music that you believe fits the mood of your story best.
+They can tell you whether the music stirs the emotions that you intended.
+At the end of the day, it's your video, so you have creative control.
+Add the music that you believe best fits the mood of your story.

 Source sound effects

 Sound effects typically cost very little to use, and they can help you complement the scenes in your videos.
 Whether it's the 'bloop' of a rock dropped into a pond, the lively chatter of a crowd or the simple 'whoosh' of an incoming title graphic, sound effects add another dimension to your video.

 There are multiple ways to acquire sound effects.
 The YouTube Audio Library is one source.
 Some third-party online libraries offer sound clips on a pay-per-sound basis, or you can subscribe to purchase a set number of sounds per month/year.
 Think about how many sound effects you plan to use, then decide on the best option.

 First, try adding a few sound effects to your video to see if they produce the feeling you want.
 It can help to listen to your project several times with 'fresh ears' – putting yourself in the place of viewers who've never watched your content before.
 Or ask a friend for feedback.

 Even though music and sound effects are added to your videos later in the process, it's generally good to brainstorm ideas when you do your initial outline or script.
 For example, you can make a note of what type of music you might add to the background of a scene or what sound effects would amplify a moment and captivate your audience.